Vizzuality/marxan-cloud/docs/README_API_development_workflow.md

   maximises the ability to meaningfully unit-test most functions (avoiding mixing computation and side effects, for example)

+### Internal interfaces

+* where the structure of the stub implementation (previous section) includes interfacing between different modules/services by passing messages or commands (e.g. via BullMQ job queues), we should define the contracts between these modules/services (for example, message payloads, etc.) as well as mapping out the flow of commands and data between them

 ### Documentation

 Add Swagger documentation where relevant, if not done before.